DEFINING THE DISH

 MY ROLE

-I led the design of MenuMate between July and August 2023 and collaborated with Praveen Naga and seven participants who enjoy trying different foods when traveling abroad.
-Amongst the participants were product managers, a recruiter, customer education manager, waiter and chef.
+I led the design of MenuMate from July to August 2023, collaborating with Praveen Naga and seven food-loving travelers, including product managers, a recruiter, a customer education manager, a waiter, and a chef.

 KICKOFF